Skip to main content

 Advanced Settings

-6. Check the codebases status:
+7. Check the codebases' status:

-Components overview page
+Projects overview page

 You have successfully added the custom Tekton library to the KubeRocketCI platform and are now ready to modify the Tekton pipeline to align with the specific requirements of your custom application.